American robin: Distribution and habitat

-This bird breeds throughout most of North America, from Alaska and Canada southward to northern Florida and Mexico.
+The species breeds throughout most of North America, from Alaska and Canada southward to northern Florida and Mexico.
 While robins occasionally overwinter in the northern part of the United States and southern Canada, most migrate to winter south of Canada from Florida and the Gulf Coast to central Mexico, as well as along the Pacific Coast.
 Most depart south by the end of August and begin to return north in February and March (exact dates vary with latitude and climate).
-The distance by which robins migrate varies significantly depending on their initial habitat; a study found that individual robins tagged in Alaska are known to travel as much as 3.5x further across seasons than robins tagged in Massachusetts.
+The distance by which they migrate varies significantly depending on their initial habitat; a study found that individual robins tagged in Alaska are known to travel as much as 3.5 times further across seasons than robins tagged in Massachusetts.

-This species is actually a rare vagrant to western Europe, where the majority of records, more than 20, have been in Great Britain.
-In the autumn of 2003, migration was displaced eastwards leading to massive movements through the eastern U.S., and presumably this is what led to no fewer than three American robins being found in Great Britain, with two attempting to overwinter in 2003–2004, although one was taken by a Eurasian sparrowhawk.
-A sighting occurred in Great Britain in January 2007.
-This species has also occurred as a vagrant to Greenland, Jamaica, Hispaniola, Puerto Rico and Belize.
-Vagrants to Europe, where identified to subspecies, are the eastern subspecies (T. m. migratorius), but the Greenland birds also included the Newfoundland subspecies (T. m. nigrideus), and some of the southern overshots may have been the southern subspecies (T. m. achrusterus).
+The species is a rare vagrant to western Europe, where the majority of records have been in Great Britain, where 29 had been recorded up to the end of 2022.
+The species has occurred as a vagrant to Greenland, Sweden, Jamaica, Hispaniola, Puerto Rico and Belize.
+Vagrants to Europe, where identified to subspecies, are the eastern subspecies (T. m. migratorius), but the Greenland birds included the Newfoundland subspecies (T. m. nigrideus), and some of the southern overshots may have been the southern subspecies (T. m. achrusterus).

-The American robin's breeding habitat is woodland and more open farmland and urban areas.
-It becomes less common as a breeder in the southernmost part of the Deep South of the United States, and there prefers large shade trees on lawns.
-Its winter habitat is similar, but includes more open areas.
+The breeding habitat is woodland and more open farmland and urban areas.
+It becomes less common as a breeder in the southernmost part of the Deep South of the United States and there prefers large shade trees on lawns.
+Its winter habitat is similar but includes more open areas.

-Disease
+Diseases

-The American robin is a known reservoir (carrier) for West Nile virus.
-While crows and jays are often the first noticed deaths in an area with West Nile virus, the American robin is suspected to be a key host, and holds a larger responsibility for the transmission of the virus to humans.
+The species is a known reservoir (carrier) for West Nile virus spread by Culex mosquitoes.
+While crows and jays are often the first noticed deaths in an area with West Nile virus, the American robin is suspected to be a key host and holds a larger responsibility for the transmission of the virus to humans.
 This is because, while crows and jays die quickly from the virus, the American robin survives the virus longer, hence spreading it to more mosquitoes, which then transmit the virus to humans and other species.

+A successful West Nile virus vaccine has been administered to six 3-5 week old American robins.
+A DNA vaccine injected intramuscularly resulted in a 400-fold decrease in average viral load that would likely make robins noninfectious and unable to spread disease.
+An oral bait is the preferred method of distribution of the vaccine as it would be easier and cheaper than intramuscular injection, but more research would be needed as the existing formulation did not work orally.

 Behavior

-The American robin is active mostly during the day, and on its winter grounds it assembles in large flocks at night to roost in trees in secluded swamps or dense vegetation.
+The American robin is active mostly during the day, and on its winter grounds, it assembles in large flocks at night to roost in trees in secluded swamps or dense vegetation.
 The flocks break up during the day when the birds feed on fruits and berries in smaller groups.
-During the summer, the American robin defends a breeding territory and is less social.
+During the summer, males defend a breeding territory and are less social.